umbraco/UmbracoDocs/Reference/Management/Services/index.md

 Service for doing CRUD type operations for `MemberGroup` objects / Member Roles.

 ## [NotificationService](NotificationService)
-The NotificationServices is used to perform operations related to back office notifications.
+The NotificationServices is used to perform operations related to backoffice notifications.

 ## [RelationService](RelationService)
 Service for doing CRUD type operations for `Relation` and `RelationType` objects.